Can you see the Northern Lights in Scotland? (2024/2025)

 Preserve your night vision with a red light torch

 Preserve your night vision by using a torch with a red light instead of white light.
 White light negatively affects your night vision.
-Torches with red lights are available from Amazon.
+I’ve got a head torch with a red light which is like this one from Amazon.

 Be patient